EMiheeva/EMiheeva/README.md

  - student of the Faculty of Mathematics and Computer Science;
  - study Python, C++, Java, SQL and R;
  - interest in IT: data analysis, machine learning and development;
- - study rocket science(math) and translate articles about IT;
+ - study math-science and translate articles about IT;
  - start doing pet-projects for my dream-work, solving tasks from leetcode and take courses to expand my knowledge
  - learn English and Norwegian(Bokmål);
  - in my free time I read books and do self-improvement(coding, language, etc)